UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

-If we run the command `whoami`, the computer will tell us who we are (our login name), and if we run `pwd` (Print Working Directory) the shell tells us where we are (the `home` directory by default).
+If we run the command `whoami`, the computer will tell us who we are (our login name), and if we run `pwd` (Print Working Directory) the shell tells us where we are (the `home` directory by default when we launch the shell).

-Our home directory will be in different places on different operating systems.
+Each user has a `home` directory;
-On Linux it may be `/home/username`, and on Windows it may be `C:\Documents and Settings\username` or `C:\Users\username` (depending on the version of Windows).
+the function and location of this directory differs a little bit between operating systems.
-On Max it will be `/Users/username`.
+On Linux it is usually `/home/username`, on MacOS it is `/Users/username`, and on Windows it will show up as `/c/Users/username` (if you have Git Bash installed).
-Our examples show what we would see on Linux.
+Our examples in this module shows the Linux directory structure, but you will see that some of the other modules show what we would see on MacOS or Windows.

 ---